GEOG/EME 432

 Global Markets, Local Effects: Several years ago, we witnessed a ripple of protests across oil producing countries, as citizens demand democracy and freedom.
 Here's an article explaining how unrest in Libya influenced global oil prices.
 Read this and do some research on your own to better understand the price fluctuations at the pump.
 Here's another article explaining how Saudi Arabia's price war with Russia at the start of the coronavirus pandemic also created chaos.
 Just another reason to bolster our domestic clean energy initiatives!

-The EIA offers a summary of Oil Prices and Outlook is certainly worth 5 minutes because it offers perspective that is 1) factually correct and 2) all too often missing from the dialogue regarding the subject to which we're exposed via the popular media and our politicians.
+The EIA offers a summary of Oil Prices and Outlook is certainly worth 5 minutes of your time because it offers perspective that is 1) factually correct and 2) all too often missing from the dialogue regarding the subject to which we're exposed via the popular media and our politicians.